HomeKnow IndiaAbout IndiaNational Identity Elements And National Symbols

 4. The State Emblem

 A modification of the Ashoka-era Sarnath Lion Capital serves as the basis for the state emblem.
-In the original, there are four lions that are mounted on an abacus and that are arranged back to back.
+In the original, four lions are mounted on an abacus and that are arranged back to back.
 The frieze of the abacus has sculptures of an elephant, a galloping horse, a bull, and a lion that are all in high relief and are spaced out by wheels above a lotus bell.
 The Wheel of the Law, which was carved out of a single polished block of sandstone, is the Capital’s top feature (Dharma Chakra).

 5. Then National Bird